yuvaldori/gigaspaces-wiki-jekyll/xap100/step-1---deploying-your-web-application-to-the-gigaspaces-environment.markdown

 {% endcomment %}

 {% note %}
-The Sample application for this step is located under `<GigaSpaces Root>/examples/web/plain`.
+The Sample application for this step is located under `<XAP Root>/examples/web/plain`.
 {%endnote%}

 #####Features Introduced